From Bantu-speaking farmers and fishers to Arabic traders, Goan merchants and colonial Europeans, Mozambique has long been a crossroads of cultures.

 Arrival of the Arabs

-From around the 8th century AD, sailors from Arabia began to arrive along the East African coast.
+From around the 8th century CE, sailors from Arabia began to arrive along the East African coast.
 Trade flourished and intermarriage with the indigenous Bantu speakers gave birth to the Swahili language and culture.
 By the 9th century several settlements had been established, including Kilwa island, in present-day Tanzania, which soon became the hub of Arab trade networks throughout southeastern Africa.
 Another was Sofala, near present-day Beira, which by the 15th century was the main link connecting Kilwa with the old Shona kingdoms and the inland goldfields.
 Other early coastal ports and settlements included those at Mozambique Island, Angoche, Quelimane and Ibo Island, all ruled by local sultans.

 Portugal’s Power Struggle